-We have developed a three-step system, which helps explore how and why you are where you are, how to improve your physical health and how to heal your mind, body and soul from within with yoga and meditation.
+Our three-step system helps explore why you are in a difficult situation , how to improve your physical health and how to heal your mind, body and soul from within with yoga and meditation.

 Putting yourself back together needs to happen at every level – mind, body, soul.
 The body needs to heal, the mind needs to clear, the soul needs to recover.
 By feeding proper nutrients and taking care of the physical, you then enable yourself to dive deeper into self-healing with yoga and meditation.

 By learning how to control and still the mind, we can reduce incessant chatter, racing thoughts and prevent sleepless nights.
 The mind consists of thoughts.
 The thoughts is what you think makes you.
 You identify with your thoughts, with your perception of the world.
 If you are able to reduce the thoughts that race through you mind, you attain more peace.
 According to yoga, what keeps the mind from freedom is impurities of the mind (Mala), the restless nature of the mind (Vikshepa) the veiling power of the mind (Avarna).
 Avarna builds on Vikshepa which feeds on Mala.
 It’s a cycle that can be broken with yoga, meditation and horsemanship, for example.
 The process of slowing down and being more mindful slowly helps to discover who you truly are as you bust through the cobweb of your mind.